 There are many underlying factors to what happens to our bodies as we age.
-However, our obsession with how to find that one ‘cure’ for aging is in part why stories like that of BioViva have risen to infamy (when its CEO underwent experimental gene therapy to reduce her age outside the US).
+However, our obsession with how to find that one ‘cure’ for aging is in part why stories like that of BioViva, whose CEO underwent experimental gene therapy outside the US to reduce her age, have risen to infamy.

 This process, referred to as mitophagy, is not known to be re-triggered by any other molecule.
 However, urolithin A is not actually contained within the pomegranate, but is a direct product of the breakdown of ellagitannins by our gut microbiome.